BonnierNews/rolling-hash/readme.md

 The code is simple to use with any crypto Library.

-Simply input the given hashFunction, toBase64Function and toHexFunction and retrieve a rolledHash
+Simply input the given hashFunction, toBase64Function and toHexFunction and retrieve a rolledHash.

-example:
+example with an async crypto library:

 ```javascript
 import rollingHash from "rolling-hash";
 import crypto from "node:crypto";